camunda/camunda-docs-manual/content/webapps/cockpit/process-history-views.md

 At the bottom of the screen you can also select the Job Log tab to see jobs related events of all process instances, including state, time, the corresponding activity and job ID, the type, configuration and message.
 You can also access the stracktrace of a failed job.

+## Heatmap

+{{< img src="../img/cockpit-heatmap.png" title="Process Definition Heatmap" >}}

+The history view of a process definition contains a `Heat` button in the top-right corner of the process diagram.
+Clicking this button activates the heatmap view.
+In this view, a heatmap is overlayed on the bpmn diagram showing which nodes and sequence flows have the most activity.
+Activity is measured by the number of tokens which have been processed by the node or sequence flow.

+It is still possible to interact with the diagram while the heatmap is shown (e.g. to select activities).

 # Process Instance History View